astronautlabs/twine/README.md

 }
 ```

-To publish a build, first build your module:
+To publish an artifact, first build your module:
 ```
 npm run build:native
 ```

-You would now want to do any testing or other validation on the resulting build.
+You would then want to do any testing or other validation on the resulting build.

-Add a `.env` file in your project root.
+Add a `.env` file in your project root, or provide the equivalent environment variables to the publish command.
-**Important**: Make sure to exclude this from version control in `.gitignore` AND `.npmignore`
+**Important**: Make sure `.env` is excluded from version control and publishing using `.gitignore` AND `.npmignore`.

 ```
 S3_ACCESS_KEY_ID=...